Activities of daily living are the things people do every day, like eating, bathing, or dressing.

 Since the 1950s, researchers in the medical field have expanded on Katz’s groundbreaking work.

 In the late 1960s, M. Powell Lawton, PhD, and Elaine M. Brody, ACSW, developed a scale for Instrumental Activities of Daily Living.
-Essentially, they made the point that while Katz’s ADLs were helpful in determining a person’s ability to function independently, they were missing important aspects of everyday life.
+While Katz’s ADLs were helpful in determining a person’s ability to function independently, they were missing important aspects of everyday life.
+They wanted to find a way to asses not just “life maintenance” tasks like eating and bathing, but “functional health” tasks like socializing or handling finances.

-Of course, the lists of ADLs and IADLs given above are still a topic of discussion in the medical community.
+The definitive lists of ADLs and IADLs are still a topic of discussion in the medical community.
 They continue to evolve and grow, and can vary depending on the individual or condition.
 For example, cultural differences or environmental factors could affect how you would measure someone’s ability.
+50 years ago, Lawton and Brody didn’t measure men’s ability to prepare food.
+Because of the societal norms in place at the time, it’s likely men would have appeared less independent than they really were due to relying on a spouse or relative for cooking.

 Instrumental activities of daily living have since been updated from the original ones outlined by Lawton and Brody to:

-- cooking
+- Cooking

-- medication management
+- Medication management

-- shopping
+- Shopping

-- communicating via telephone
+- Communicating via telephone

-- managing money and finances
+- Managing money and finances

-- performing housework
+- Performing housework

-- driving or using public transportation
+- Driving or using public transportation

-- laundering clothing
+- Laundering clothing

 You’ll notice that most of those aren’t limited to the individual completing the tasks themselves.
 For example, if your mom prefers not to drive but is perfectly capable of using public transportation or calling a taxi, she wouldn’t be considered impaired in that area.